ThomasHunt96/acledautomation/README.md

-Automation script for processing of ACLED .csv files from https://acleddata.com/data-export-tool/
+## Automation script for processing of ACLED .csv files from https://acleddata.com/data-export-tool/

-Prerequisites:
+### Prerequisites:
 Python 3.6+,
 Pandas 1.0,
-A csv file from https://acleddata.com/data-export-tool/
+A csv file from [Acled Data](https://acleddata.com/data-export-tool/)

-Essentially this script performs the following; removes uncecessary columns, calculates a conflict date from "event_date", filters out duplicate admin2s by first occurence or highest fatalities, exports the processed data to a new csv file.
+Essentially this script performs the following; removes uncecessary columns, calculates a conflict date from "event_date", removes  duplicate admin2 rows by first occurence or highest fatalities, exports the processed data to a new csv file.

 Run in command line, direct the program to enter the path to an ACLED.csv file.